Manchie/consitution/the re-mendment.md

     d) Proxy nominations must be ratified at the beginning of the GM at which they are to be exercised.
 Any member present may raise an objection, in which case ratification must be voted on with a secret ballot.\
     e) Once ratified, a proxy vote may count towards the quorum of the GM.
 4. **Record:** The Clerk must re-cord the numerical re-sults of all votes and make them available as soon as possible after the meeting.
-5. **Re-counts and re--votes:**\
+5. **Re-counts and re-votes:**\
-    a) If events occur before or during a meeting that bring the re-sult of a vote into question, a re--count or re--vote may be ordered by the Chair of that meeting, or by a motion passed to that effect. \
+    a) If events occur before or during a meeting that bring the re-sult of a vote into question, a re-count or re-vote may be ordered by the Chair of that meeting, or by a motion passed to that effect. \
-    b) If a re--count or re--vote does not occur at that meeting, the numerical re-sult of the vote is held to be valid.
+    b) If a re-count or re-vote does not occur at that meeting, the numerical re-sult of the vote is held to be valid.
 However, this does not prevent the matter being re-visited at a future meeting if appropriate.

 # ARTICLE 6: SHOWS AND OTHER EVENTS
 ## ARTICLE 6A: PRODUCTION GUIDELINES, CALENDAR AND CLASSIFICATIONS